Pre-Shipment Inspection Services (PSI)

 What Is a Pre-Shipment Inspection (PSI)?

-A Pre-Shipment Inspection (PSI) is a quality inspection conducted at the final stage of production, immediately before goods are shipped from the supplier’s premises or consolidation warehouse.
+A pre-shipment inspection (PSI) is a final on-site inspection performed when production is complete and goods are ready for shipment.
 The inspection verifies that finished products conform to agreed technical specifications, contractual requirements, and acceptance criteria at the time of inspection.
+PSI focuses on finished goods, not production capability or system maturity.
+It answers a specific commercial and technical question:

 Do the goods ready for shipment conform to what was agreed?

 Unlike pre-production inspections, which assess readiness, or during production inspections, which monitor process execution, pre-shipment inspections evaluate the actual output that will be delivered.
 For this reason, PSI is widely used as the final quality gate in international trade, particularly when buyers do not have permanent on-site representation at the manufacturing location.
+A PSI is normally scheduled when production is complete and at least 80–100% of the order is finished, packed, or ready for packing, so the inspection reflects the actual condition of the shipment before goods leave the supplier’s control.

-When Are Pre-Shipment Inspection Services Required?
+When Is a Pre-Shipment Inspection Required?

 Pre-Shipment Inspection services are required when buyers or project owners need objective verification of finished goods before shipment, particularly in supply chains where production is geographically remote or where shipment release depends on compliance with defined technical and contractual criteria.
 PSI is commonly used as a risk-control mechanism at the final stage of production, ensuring that goods ready for dispatch correspond to what was agreed before ownership, payment, or transport responsibility is transferred.

-Pre-Shipment Inspection services are commonly required in the following contexts:
+PSI is commonly required in the following contexts:

-International or offshore manufacturing
+• International or offshore manufacturing

-First orders or first production runs
+• First orders or first production runs

-High-volume or high-value shipments
+• High-volume or high-value shipments

-Products with defined cosmetic, dimensional, or functional requirements
+• Products with defined cosmetic, dimensional, or functional requirements

-Contractual shipment release conditions
+• Contractual shipment release conditions

-Supply chains with limited tolerance for returns, delays, or disputes
+• Supply chains with limited tolerance for returns, delays, or disputes

 In many commercial contracts, shipment authorization is explicitly conditional upon a satisfactory Pre-Shipment Inspection report issued by an independent third party.
 In such cases, the PSI outcome directly influences shipment approval, payment release, logistics planning, and risk allocation between buyer and seller.
 The inspection therefore carries not only quality significance, but also commercial and legal weight in international trade transactions.